Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ## Glossary
 **Training-serving skew:** is a difference between model performance during training and performance during serving.
-This skew can be caused by:
+This skew can be caused by:<br>
 - A discrepancy between how you handle data in the training and serving pipelines.
 - A change in the data between when you train and when you serve.
 - A feedback loop between your model and your algorithm.<br>